Elevate08/davidspencer.xyz/content/posts/building-custom-docker-image-with-github-actions.md

 podman build -t container-demo .
 ```

-You should see the container in your images now
+You should see container-demo in your images now

 ```
 podman image list container-demo